 Nearly one in four women risk skin cancer by not wearing sun tan lotion abroad.
-As the holiday season is fast approaching, a new survey today reveals almost one in four women won’t be wearing sun tan lotion when they go abroad this year.
+As the holiday season is fast approaching, a survey reveals almost one in four women won’t be wearing sun tan lotion when they go abroad this year.

-Of those who said they never wear sun tan lotion, when asked why, 24% say they don’t sun burn, 14% think sun tan lotion is too expensive and 12% believe it doesn’t work.
+singles parents dating Of those who said they never wear sun tan lotion, when asked why, 24% say they don’t sun burn, 14% think sun tan lotion is too expensive and 12% believe it doesn’t work.

-This is despite the fact that four in five (79%) surveyed had been badly sunburnt in the past, which can lead to skin damage and skin cancer.
+marriage sites This is despite the fact that four in five (79%) surveyed had been badly sunburnt in the past, which can lead to skin damage and skin cancer.
 Worryingly, nearly half (45%) believed that after sun lotion corrected at least part of the damage done to their skin by being burnt.

 Carol Goodman, a Macmillan Information Nurse specialist, says: